Jswig/cookiecutter-flexible-ml/README.md

-# cookiecutter-minimal-ml
+# cookiecutter-flexible-science

-*Anders Poirel, April 2020*
+*Anders Poirel, May 2020*

 A cookiecutter template for simple data science  and machine learnning projects using `conda` for environment management.
 For more information on what `cookiecutter` does, check out [cookiecutter.readthedocs.io](https://cookiecutter.readthedocs.io/en/1.7.0/index.html).